Skip to main content

 Geology

 The landscape around Farran Forest Park was shaped by glacial activity during the last Ice Age, which carved out the valley now occupied by Inniscarra Lake.
 The underlying bedrock consists primarily of Old Red Sandstone, a sedimentary rock formation dating from the Devonian period approximately 360-420 million years ago.
-The construction of Inniscarra Dam in 1957 on the River Lee created the reservoir that now forms the lake, fundamentally transforming the local hydrology and landscape.
-The surrounding hills display characteristic rounded profiles typical of glacially eroded terrain, with deposits of glacial till and boulder clay providing fertile soils for forest growth.
+The Electricity Supply Board completed Inniscarra Dam on the River Lee in 1957, creating the reservoir that now forms the lake and fundamentally transforming the local hydrology and landscape.
+[1] The surrounding hills display characteristic rounded profiles typical of glacially eroded terrain, with deposits of glacial till and boulder clay providing fertile soils for forest growth.

 Climate And Weather